baaihealth/opi/README.md

             └── location_train.json
 ```

 The **OPI_DATA** folder contains 9 protein tasks seperately.
-If you want to merge all the 'train.json' files of the nine tasks into one single file, e.g., OPI_full.json, please do like this:
+If you want to merge all or several 'train.json' files of the nine tasks into one single file, please do like this:
 ```
 cd OPI_DATA
 python merge_nine_opi_tasks_train.py --output OPI_full.json
 ```

-Once done, you will get **OPI_full.json**, which is composed of 1,615,661 protein instrucitons.
-You can also get the [`OPI_full.json`](https://drive.google.com/file/d/1FPg3VtU2nSVx1CnsjJyGCtspBV1ozyjx/view?usp=drive_link) from Google Drive.

 ## OPI-instruction tuning from original Galactica-6.7B model and LLaMA-7B model